-A single occupancy staff restroom is needed, adjacent to the Staff Lounge.
-The restroom should not open directly into the Staff Lounge.
+Two single occupancy staff restrooms are needed, adjacent to the Staff Lounge.
+Restrooms should not open directly into the Staff Lounge.

-The restroom must be designed for low maintenance and durability.
+The restrooms must be designed for low maintenance and durability.
 Fixtures should be wall-mounted.
 Floor and wall coverings should be ceramic tile.
 Sloping floors and floor drains are essential.

 Waste receptacles should be recessed and/or wall-mounted.
 Liquid/foam soap and towel dispensers should be located directly over sinks to catch soap leaks and avoid water drips on the floor.
-Install paper towel dispenser, a parcel/purse shelf, coat hook and bench for changing clothes.
+Install paper towel dispenser, a parcel/purse shelf, coat hook and bench for changing clothes in each restroom.